 In anticipation of our originally proposed acquisition of a controlling stake in Wanli and the sale of a portion of our equity interest in our subsidiaries to Wanli (which was terminated in February 2017), in December 2015, we underwent an internal restructuring, whereby we terminated all of our previous structure contracts and caused Beijing Zhong Zhi Shi Zheng and Jia Tian Xia Network, our wholly-owned PRC subsidiaries, to enter into the current Structure Contracts with our consolidated controlled entities, with terms and conditions substantially similar to those of our previous structure contracts.
 Under the current Structure Contracts, the equity interests of our consolidated controlled entities are held by our nominee shareholders, i.e., Vincent Tianquan Mo, executive chairman of our board of directors and chief executive officer, Richard Jiangong Dai, our director (until February 2016 when Mr. Dai resigned) and former chief executive officer, and certain wholly-owned subsidiaries of theirs, and we exercise effective over our consolidated controlled entities through Beijing Zhong Zhi Shi Zheng and Jia Tian Xia Network.
-For a detailed description of the regulation."
-For a detailed description of the risks associated with our corporate structure, see "Item 4.B.
-Information-Risk Factors-Risks related to our corporate structure."
+For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Item 4.B.
+Information on the Company-Business Overview-Regulation."
+For a detailed description of the risks associated with our corporate structure, see "Item 3.D.
+Key Information-Risk Factors-Risks related to our corporate structure."